OBzinsky/oliversfork/README.md

-Here’s a structured documentation draft for your GitHub project.
-It explains the purpose, structure, and usage of the repository so that collaborators or future maintainers can quickly understand it.

 📖 Project Documentation: Group-C-project

 1. Overview
 The Group-C-project is a collaborative web development project hosted on GitHub.
 It primarily consists of HTML, CSS, and JavaScript files that together form a restaurant-style website.
 The project includes multiple pages such as a homepage, drinks page, kebab page, and supporting assets (images, stylesheets).
 • 	Languages used: HTML (92.3%), JavaScript (5.1%), CSS (2.6%)